Two approaches to obtain the strong converse exponent of quantum hypothesis testing for general sequences of quantum states: Acknowledgments

 \section{Acknowledgments}

 MM would like to thank Prof.~Fumio Hiai for discussions on the eigenvalues of Gibbs states, and Vincent F.~Tan and Marco Tomamichel for pointing out the paper \cite{Chen}.
-This work was partially supported by the European Research Council Advanced Grant``IRQUAT'' (MM) and by the MEXT Grant-in-Aid (A) No.~20686026 ``Project on Multi-user Quantum Network'' (TO).
+This work was partially supported by the MEXT Grant-in-Aid (A) No.~20686026 ``Project on Multi-user Quantum Network'' (TO), and by the European Research Council Advanced Grant ``IRQUAT'', the Spanish MINECO Project No. FIS2013-40627-P, the Generalitat de Catalunya CIRIT Project No. 2014 SGR 966, and by the Technische Universit\"at M\"unchen -- Institute for Advanced Study, funded by the German Excellence Initiative and the European Union Seventh Framework Programme under grant agreement no. 291763 (MM).
+The authors are grateful to two anonymous referees for their comments that helped to improve the paper, and in particular for one referee for suggesting the application of the construction from the poof of \cite[Theorem 14]{TH}.

+\begin{IEEEbiographynophoto} {Mil\'an Mosonyi} Received his PhD in Physics from the Catholic University of Leuven in 2005.
+He joined the Department of Analysis at the Budapest University of Technology and Economics as an assistant professor in 2005, and he has been an associate professor there since 2012.
+Currently he is on a research leave at the Technische Universit\"at M\"unchen -- Institute for Advanced Study.
+His main research interests are quantum Shannon theory and quantum statistics. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto} {Tomohiro Ogawa} was born in Kanagawa, Japan, in 1969.
+He received the B. Eng. and M. Eng. degrees in 1995 and 1997, respectively, from the University of Tokyo and the Dr. Eng. degree from the University of Electro-Communications in 2000.

+He worked at the University of Tokyo from 2000 to 2005, at the Japan Science and Technology Agency from 2005 to 2008, and since then he has been with the University of Electro-Communications.
+His research interests include quantum information theory and information geometry. \end{IEEEbiographynophoto}